natasha-sutd/STV_Group2_Forza/README.md

 ### 7. Firestore Integration (`firestore_client.py`)

-Two separate Firebase apps are initialised from credentials files in the project root:
+Firestore Client upload bugs and coverage snapshots to 2 separate databases.
+The two separate Firebase apps are initialized from credentials files in the project root:

-- **Archive DB** (`firebase-credentials.json`) — permanent record of all bugs across all runs, never cleared
+- **Archive DB** — permanent record of all bugs across all runs, never cleared
-- **Current DB** (`firebase-credentials-current.json`) — cleared at the start of each new run via `clear_current_db()`; holds only the latest session
+- **Current DB** — cleared at the start of each new run via `clear_current_db()`; holds only the latest session

 The archive DB is used by `report_generator.py` with a **local cache** (`results/firestore_cache.json`) to minimise Firestore reads — on subsequent runs only newly added documents are fetched.

 ### 8. Report Generator (`report_generator.py`)

-Generates a self-contained `<target>_report.html` per target.
+Report Generator is responsible for generating a self-contained, human-readable `<target>_report.html` per target.
 Data is split into two scopes:

 - **All-time** (deduped across all runs from the bug CSV): displayed in the overview card and ablation study
 - **Current run** (most recent `run_id` only): displayed in the coverage graph, recent bugs table, and bug report cards

 Report sections:

-- Overview card: total unique bugs (all-time), current-run stats, run ID
+- Overview card: total bugs across all runs, total unique bugs, timeouts, crashes
 - Ablation study: unique bugs broken down by mutation strategy
-- Coverage over time: statement, branch, and function coverage plotted against iteration count
+- Coverage over time: statement, branch, and combined coverage vs iteration count
-- Recent bugs table: sortable, scoped to current run
+- Recent bugs table: scoped to current run
 - Bug report cards: one per representative bug type, showing triggering input, stdout/stderr excerpt, and returncode

 The Firestore cache (`results/firestore_cache.json`) stores the last fetched timestamp so subsequent refreshes only pull newly added documents, avoiding repeated full collection scans.